Thank you for your interest in signing up for the track experience. You won’t regret it.

 Where is Porsche Track Experience located?

 The Porsche Track Experience is located at Canadian Tire Motorsport Park in Bowmanville, Ontario.
 (3233 Concession Road #10 Bowmanville, ON L1C 3K6).
 The Driver Development Track (DDT) used for Warm-Up, Precision and Performance levels, is located at the Motomaster entrance.
 The Grand Prix track used during the second day of Performance level and Master level, is accessed through the main gate (Mastercraft entrance).

 What cars will I drive at Porsche Track Experience?

 Porsche Experience uses current Porsche models.
 Vehicles are listed on each program page and are subject to change based on availability.

 Do I need a driver’s license to participate?

 Yes, all driving participants need a valid driver’s license to participate.
+Only complete class licenses are permitted (eg. G in Ontario, 5 in many other Canadian provinces).
 Driving licenses from Canada, the USA, EU and international driving licenses (in English) in conjunction with a national driving license are accepted.

 Is there an age requirement to participate in Porsche Track Experience?